neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/evolution.md

 ## Case Study on adaptation: exploitation of behavioral patterns

 Behavioral patterns that are stereotyped (ie. FAPs) are, by definition, predictable.
-As you know from [experiments that test for sign stimuli of FAPs](../observation-and-analysis/components), if a sign stimulus is effectively mimicked, then the FAP will be released as if the natural sign stimulus was encountered.
-This *sign stimulus : FAP* pair can be thought of as a code. *Code breaking* describes inappropriate release of an FAP by another animal.
+As you know from [experiments that test for sign stimuli of FAPs](../observation-and-analysis/components), if a sign stimulus is encountered, then the FAP will be released, regardless of the source of that sign stimulus[^unless-inhibited].
+This *sign stimulus : FAP* pair can be thought of as a code. *Code breaking* describes "inappropriate" release of an FAP by another animal.

+[^unless-inhibited]: There are many examples of the effect of a sign stimulus being inhibited by a concurrent, but different, stimulus.
+The effects of sign stimuli can also be enhanced by additional stimuli.

 In solitary ground nesting bee species (that includes the bee families, Andrenidae, Apidae, Colletidae, and Halictidae), females dig nests in which they deposit and provision their fertilized eggs with pollen after mating[^Neff-2008].